RupeshJS2421/jbbmo-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
+# Introduction to Git and GitHub Practice

 2022 XYZ, Inc.

-## Simple Interest Calculator
+## Simple Interest Calculatore

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.